clareliguori/clareliguori.github.io/_posts/2019-12-20-how-i-spent-my-time-this-year.md

 blocks in my calendar.
 I then used one of my favorite tools [Infogram](https://infogram.com/) to visualize the data.
 You can see the full infographic here: <https://infogram.com/2019-year-in-review-1hmr6gxgr5g34nl>.

+Below is how I defined the set of activities that fall into each bucket.
+Again, every PE is unique; these are the activities that I personally spent most of my time on in 2019:

+#### Tech
+* Writing and reviewing code & technical designs
+* Service operations

+#### Product
+* Discussions and writing docs related to roadmap and product ideas
+* Meeting with customers and partners

+#### Project
+* "Glue" work
+* Project planning
+* Getting new features and products shipped
+* Keeping teams on track
+* Aligning with other teams

+#### Team
+* Team meetings
+* One-on-ones
+* Mentoring
+* Interviewing
+* Recruiting
+* Promotion reviews and other talent reviews
+* Internal public speaking

+#### External
+* Public speaking at conferences
+* Working with open source groups
+* Marketing discussions
+* Creating content for Twitter and blogs